Kamogelo-Mothupi/Kamogelo-Mothupi/README.md

 - Operating Systems: Linux, Windows

 ## 🌱 Currently Learning
 - Currently exploring Artificial Intelligence concepts so I can leverage the skills during my pathway of being a full-stack software developer.
-Learning how to structure and use AI during development of Systems.
+Learning how to structure and use AI prompts during development of Systems.

 ## 🏆 Achievements